LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_sony.md

 1. On the device, dial `*#*#7378423#*#*` (`*#*#SERVICE#*#*`) to launch the service menu.
 2. Go to `service info` > `configuration` and check `rooting status` - you can only continue if it says `Bootloader unlock allowed: Yes`.
 3. Go to `System Settings` > `About Phone` and record the first IMEI number, which is necessary to get an unlock code from Sony in a later step.
+{%- unless device.no_oem_unlock_switch %}
+4. Enable OEM unlock in the Developer options under device Settings, if present.
+{%- endunless %}
-4. Connect the device to your PC via USB.
+5. Connect the device to your PC via USB.
-5. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:
+6. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:
 ```
 adb -d reboot bootloader
 ```